-Between four and seven students live in each of our five historic houses, located adjacent to Mystic Seaport and the Mystic River.
-These 19th-century homes, where shipbuilders, mill workers, and fishermen once lived, are now outfitted with wireless Internet connections and the furnishings and comforts of a modern home.
+Between four and seven students live in each of our five historic houses, located adjacent to Mystic Seaport Museum and the Mystic River.
+These 19th-century homes, where shipbuilders, mill workers, and fishermen once lived, are outfitted with wireless internet and the furnishings and comforts of a modern home.
 Our houses are equipped with a full kitchen, with everything from a coffee pot to cookie sheets and teaspoons.
 Each house also has a washer and dryer, as well as a driveway for student vehicles.
-Students who have been living in college dormitories and eating in dining halls enjoy the freedom and fun of cooperative living.
 Williams-Mystic staff members serve as house advisors, as a resource for all housing needs.

 The atmosphere is warm and casual, yet intellectually invigorating, as you live and study with students from many different colleges.
-An American studies major from Tufts may be the roommate of a music major from Oberlin; a marine biology major from the University of Connecticut may live with an English major from Carleton; a Chinese major from Wellesley may share a house with an engineering major from the University of California.
+For example, an American studies major from Tufts University may be the roommate of a music major from Oberlin College; a marine biology major from the University of Connecticut may live with an English major from Carleton College; a Chinese major from Wellesley College may share a house with an engineering major from the University of California.
 The combinations allow unlimited opportunities for you to gain new perspectives.

 Just as members of a ship’s crew develop an extraordinary bond through shared experience and mutual trust, your class becomes melded together by the dynamics of Williams-Mystic.
-Students prepare family-style dinners together and share in all of the responsibilities of daily life, often inviting Williams-Mystic faculty, staff, and even Mystic Seaport employees to share a meal.
-Each house also receives a grocery check every week that covers the costs of provisions.
-We do our best to consider every detail when placing students in their homes; for example, vegetarians often live together, early-risers may share a house, and night owls may share another.
+Each house receives a grocery check every week that covers the costs of provisions.
+Students prepare family-style dinners together and share in all of the responsibilities of daily life, often inviting Williams-Mystic faculty, staff, and even Mystic Seaport Museum employees to share a meal.
+We do our best to consider every detail when placing students in their homes; for example, vegetarians often live together, early-risers may share a house, and night owls share another.